remerge/ansible-role-grafana-agent/README.md

 Install and Configure [Grafana Agent](https://github.com/grafana/agent) with Ansible.

+The [Contributing Guide](CONTRIBUTING.md) explains how to work with and contribute to this repository.

 ## [Example Playbook](#example-playbook)

 This example is taken from `molecule/resources/converge.yml` and is tested on